techidaily/site-windows11/source/_posts/illuminate-with-joy-magical-holiday-window-decor.md

  Moreover, there are some exciting scenes of a wintry steampunk village, a bear on a Zamboni, and also a peaceful sight of a snow-capped hut with a welcoming Christmas wreath.
 You'll surely enjoy the realistic detailing of these 3D artworks on your Windows desktop.

- Another cool way you could[add snowy weather on your Windows desktop](https://www.makeuseof.com/windows-11-snowflakes-desktop/) is by adding animated snowfall.
+ Another cool way you could [add snowy weather on your Windows desktop](https://www.makeuseof.com/windows-11-snowflakes-desktop/) is by adding animated snowfall.

 ## 6. Winter Holiday Glow